olegrom32/imperial-fleet-api/README.md

 A simple basic auth is added, here are the authorized users:
 - user: user1, password: test1
 - user: user2, password: test2

+## API documentation (Swagger)

+After docker compose has started please navigate to http://localhost:8088/ for Swagger API documentation

+## TODOs

+The `armament` entity and the `spaceship->armament` relation is never populated - did not have enough time to do that.

+No logger

+Creation does not check duplicates

+Unit tests coverage must be improved

+Functional tests must be added in addition to unit tests

+Linter must be added

+Github Actions to run tests and linters before any merge to `main` must be added